hturnbull93/auth-app-react/README.md

 The function of `handleAuth` works the same in both types, as the format of the returned data is the same from both sessions and registrations API routes.

+### Persisting Logged In Status

+Currently refreshing the page switched a logged in user to logged out.

+In `src/components/app.js`:

+`checkLoginStatus` method gets from localhost:3001/logged_in, config object withCredentials set to true to allow cookie to be set.
+Then if the response data logged_in is true and the state loggedInStatus is "NOT_LOGGED_IN", call `handleAuth` with the data to set the state loggedInStatus and user.

+Else if the response logged_in is false and the loggedInStatus is "LOGGED_IN" then clear the user in state and set loggedInStatus to "NOT_LOGGED_IN".
+It is important to check if the API says that the user is not logged in to remove them so the React app acts appropriately.

+`checkLoginStatus` is called in `componentDidMount` lifecycle hook.